 The Finance traineeship prepares you for a future role as Chief Financial Officer (CFO).
 This track enables you to fine-tune your knowledge and skills in forecasting future results as well as analysing historical ones.
 You learn how to work with complex computational models and to report to the management team.
 Finance trainees are unique in having the opportunity to be mentored by one of our current CFOs.

-Your talent manager helps you to choose your first assignment (‘rotation’), which lasts for six months.
-You set to work on a concrete Finance-related challenge.
+Your HR trainee manager helps you to choose your first rotation, which lasts for six months.
+You set to work on a concrete finance-related challenge.

 Just some examples of assignments include:

 - Preparing Wholesale Banking’s monthly reports for head office.

 - Supporting a Management Accounting team for ING in the Netherlands.

 - Getting involved in an ECB stress test.

 - Putting together the figures for the reports for shareholders and supervisory bodies.

 - Helping to prepare the annual accounts for a part of ING.